inca/cx-site/src/main/webapp/pages/orm.md

   * `SET_DEFAULT`.

-Associations are directed: the relation that owns an association is often refered to as a *child relation*, while the relation to which an associations references is often refered to as a *parent relation*.
+Associations are directed: the relation that owns an association is often refered to as a _child relation_, while the relation to which an associations references is often refered to as a _parent relation_.

 Like with regular field, you can set an retrieve the association's value:

-    lang:scala
-    // accessing
+    // accessing                                                   {.scala}
     country.value                       // Option[Country]
     country.get                         // Option[Country]
     country()                           // Country